 - How to Clean and Maintain Your Camera Gear: Tips and Techniques with Jenn Cooper

-Learn how to take proper care of your camera gear with this step-by-step tutorial by Canon Collective Ambassador, Jenn Cooper.
+Learn how to take proper care of your camera gear with this step-by-step tutorial by Canon Photographer, Jenn Cooper.

 Photography is all about capturing light, and light enters your camera via the lens.
 If your lens gets scratched or damaged in any way, not only will it cost you a lot of money to repair, but your images will also be negatively affected.